ryankinal/campaignnotes/l5r-lions/notes.md

 	* Ozaki awake and there - left of Oda
 		* Arm in a sling
 		* Black Eye
-	* Tomoeh - right of Oda
+	* Tomoe - right of Oda
 		* Properly made up - noble lady
 	* Tea, Sake
-	* Tomoeh is a Shugenja - healed Ozaki
+	* Tomoe is a Shugenja - healed Ozaki
 	* Ozaki thanks group
 	* Ozaki went to destroy Ogre bandit
 		* Once engaged, recognized Hare Clan scabbard